phanumat/Documentation/smartapp-developers-guide/routines.rst

 Overview
 --------

 Routines allow for certain things to happen whenever it executes.
-SmartThings comes with a few Routines already installed:
+PEA HiVE comes with a few Routines already installed:

 - Good Morning! - You or the house is waking up
 - Good Night! - You or the house is going to sleep